engineerbaz/DevOps-09-Training/LearningTask/Git.md

 Due Date: 21st October 2023 -1400 PKT

 ## Prerequisite
-- Create a GitHub account.<br>
+- Create a GitHub account.
+(Skip, If you have done already) <br>
-- Add one of the following ways to authenticate to push to your repositories: <br>
+- Add both of the following ways to authenticate to push to your repositories: <br>
 -- **SSH**: generate and add a public/private SSH key pair to GitHub.
-[GitHub tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) <br>
+[GitHub tutorial](https://drive.google.com/file/d/1tL4FvtwaVLio9h1qyQT18EhGyeQ7DNxf/view?usp=share_link) <br>
--- **HTTPS**: generate and save a GitHub token to connect with HTTPS: [GitHub tutorial](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+-- **HTTPS**: generate and save a GitHub token to connect with HTTPS: (We have already learnt and implemented)

 ### Tasks